 Senator Figueroa served on a variety of committees and was Chair of the Senate Committee on Business and Professions, the Joint Legislative Sunset Review Committee, the Senate Select Committee on International Trade Policy and State Legislation and the Senate Select Committee on Technological Crime and the Consumer.
 In her first year with the Assembly, Figueroa delivered nine bills to the Governor’s desk, all of which were signed into law—the highest percentage of any freshman legislator.
 She has been a leader in the high profile fight to reform managed care in California.
 Figeroa has been named Legislator of the Year by numerous organizations, including the March of Dimes, the American Academy of Pediatrics, the Association of Retarded Citizens, Leadership California and the California National Organization for Women.

-John Garrett serves as Director at For Grace and was instrumental in launching the organization in April 2002 along with his partner Cynthia Toussaint, who has suffered with CRPS (and later other over-lapping auto-immune conditions) for 34 years.
-Garrett has been partner and caregiver to Toussaint for 36 years.
-He has done extensive research about the gender disparity toward women in pain, compiling a comprehensive library on that issue along with specific chronic pain conditions.
+John Garrett serves as Director at For Grace and was instrumental in launching the organization in April 2002 along with his partner Cynthia Toussaint, who has suffered with CRPS (and over-lapping auto-immune conditions) for 41 years.
+Garrett has been partner and caregiver to Toussaint for 43 years.
+He has done extensive research about the gender disparity toward women in pain and trauma being a driver for chronic illness, compiling a comprehensive library on these and other issues.

 Garrett has assisted Toussaint in all aspects of media relations and advocacy regarding CRPS awareness and the pain gender divide.
 His work focuses on speech presentation, grant writing, research, media outreach and the development of branding strategies.
 Garrett has also advised California’s Department of Managed Health Care and other state agencies regarding pain management practices in the HMO industry.